The landscape of work as we know it is shifting. Today, it’s about people rather than processes.

 - Analytics tools

 These roles require more skills and sometimes better pay.
 Retail HR teams are embracing these technologies in pursuit of efficiency and are adapting hiring and training practices accordingly.

 Challenge 4: Managing and Securing HR Documents Across Retail Locations

 The retail industry is a veritable revolving door of employees.
 The turnover rate for part-time hourly store workers is 81 percent, and it’s 15.6 percent among corporate employees.

 Keeping track of sensitive employee paperwork and documents across store locations, state lines, and even other countries comes with its own set of complications—including compliance with local, federal and state regulations.
 More and more businesses are turning to digital storage solutions for fast, secure, compliant access to all employee documents in the cloud.
 These systems should sync with HRIS or HCM systems to make integration easier.

-Creating Meaningful Employee Experiences
+Challenge 5: Creating Meaningful Employee Experiences